woodenzen/insert_1_header/README.md

 - double-click on the bundle `TK [bundle name]` to install it
 - alternatively to install it, you can copy the bundle `TK [bundle name] in the folder `~/Library/Application\ Support/TheArchive/Plugins/Installed`
 - enable the plug-in in "The Archive" application:
 - in the toolbar menu, select _Plug-Ins > Manage Plug-Ins..._

-  - select the plug-in _New Note with Timestamp_ and click the _Enable_ button
+Test